 Within the pages of her memoir, Lucy Mack Smith introduces her readers to Lucy Harris.
-Although Lucy Harris is typically remembered for her antagonism toward the Book of Mormon, in part because she claimed to have never actually believed in the gold plates following the manuscript's publication, it is important to recognize that Lucy Smith's history reveals another side of this complex figure.41 Even though Lucy Mack Smith clearly disliked her neighbor, she still acknowledged Lucy Harris's initial interest in and support of the translation project.
+Although Lucy Harris is typically remembered for her antagonism toward the Book of Mormon, in part because she claimed to have never actually believed in the gold plates following the manuscript's publication, it is important to recognize that Lucy Smith's history reveals another side of this complex figure.
+Even though Lucy Mack Smith clearly disliked her neighbor, she still acknowledged Lucy Harris's initial interest in and support of the translation project.
 She also recalled that Harris had received a powerful spiritual witness of the plates, followed by an audible and tangible witness of them.
-As a result of these experiences, Smith intimated, Harris had willingly donated a significant amount of money in order to help enable the translation of the Book of Mormon.42 so but decided to first visit with his wife, Lucy, "in order to satisfy" Lucy Harris's curiosity.43 According to Smith's account, Lucy Harris was intrigued by the story Lucy Mack Smith shared with her and expressed an immediate interest in the plates, offering to donate a considerable sum of money from her own "private purse" for Joseph's translation efforts.44 She then informed her visitor that she would come to the Smith home one evening in the following week so she could speak with Joseph.
+As a result of these experiences, Smith intimated, Harris had willingly donated a significant amount of money in order to help enable the translation of the Book of Mormon.

+Shortly after Joseph and Emma had obtained the plates from the Hill Cumorah, Joseph asked Lucy Mack Smith if she would speak with a wealthy acquaintance, Martin Harris, about financing the project.
+She agreed to do so, but decided to first visit with his wife, Lucy, "in order to satisfy" Lucy Harris's curiosity.
+According to Lucy Mack Smith's account, Lucy Harris was intrigued by the story Lucy Mack Smith shared with her and expressed an immediate interest in the plates, offering to donate a considerable sum of money from her own "private purse" for Joseph's translation efforts.
+She then informed her visitor that she would come to the Smith home one evening in the following week so she could speak with Joseph.
 When Lucy Harris and her daughter paid a visit to the Smith home, she understandably hoped to see the plates before committing to provide financial support for the project.
-Although she pleaded with Joseph to let her see the gold plates, he insisted that he could not show them to her, explaining that the angel who had entrusted them into his care told him that he could show them only to those called as witnesses by God.
+Although she pled with Joseph to let her see the gold plates, he insisted that he could not show them to her, explaining that the angel who had entrusted them into his care told him that he could only show them to those called as witnesses by God.
 Dissatisfied with this response, Harris declared, "Now Joseph . . .
-I will tell [you] what I will do If I can get a witness that you do speak the truth I will beleive it."45 Harris, who was staying at the Smith home overnight, retired to bed following her conversation with Joseph.
+I will tell [you] what I will do If I can get a witness that you do speak the truth I will beleive it."46 Harris, who was staying at the Smith home overnight, retired to bed following her conversation with Joseph.